Rad Elec's Online Store is now open for business! Shop for your E-PERM® products at your convenience, at any time.

 Dr. Payasada Kotrappa, Founder

 Dr. Payasada Kotrappa passed away in 2017.
 He was the founder and former President of Rad Elec, and had been with the company since its inception back in 1987.
 Before Rad Elec, Dr. Kotrappa was a senior scientist at the Bhabha Atomic Research Center in India.
 He was also an external professor of Physics at Bombay University, where he guided 10 students for MS and PhD programs.
 He had held a 5-year concurrent position as a Visiting Scientist at the National Institute of Standards and Technology, and has authored more than 100 peer-reviewed articles in the fields of health physics, ionizing radiation, and radon.

 Alexandra Stieff, President

-Alex has worked at Rad Elec for over 10 years, and has been involved with all aspects of the business (including manufacturing, accounting, customer support, research and development, and QA/QC implementation).
+Alex has been with Rad Elec for over 15 years, and has been involved with all aspects of the business (including manufacturing, accounting, customer support, research and development, and QA/QC implementation).
 She is the president of the company, manages the day-to-day challenges of running a business, and handles all spiking and miscellaneous operations involving Rad Elec's radon chamber.

 Kimberly Cage, Shipping

 Kim has spent the last 30 years working for Rad Elec, where she has been involved in managing shipments, measurement and customer service, and assisting in the manufacturing of Rad Elec's products.
 She is currently in charge of both shipping and measurement services, and helps to ensure that our customers' orders reach their destination in a timely manner.

 John M. Davis, Technical